 Imogen Stirling Poetry in association with Theatre503 presents...

 Lost in the bliss of foreign travel, Imogen joyfully succumbs to the spoils of Western privilege.
 Returning to Scotland, a harsh society confronts her.
 Dangerous politicians prevail, the media sells fictions masquerading as reality, an ocean of social media sympathy pours forth for Western terror victims, yet backs turn on the migrant crisis.
 What staggering hypocrisy.

-She completed a one year music tour around mainland Europe before transitioning to spoken word.
-She has since swiftly gained recognition within the UK poetry scene and festival circuit, most recently playing at Latitude Festival this summer.
+Imogen Stirling is a spoken word artist, writer, theatre maker and musician.
+She completed a music tour around mainland Europe before transitioning to spoken word.
+She has since gained recognition on the UK poetry scene and festival circuit; most recently playing at Latitude Festival this summer.

-Imogen toured with hip hop/poetry collective Words w/ Friends in summer 2018 before debuting her solo show #Hypocrisy at the Edinburgh Fringe Festival.
-The show sold out its run and was longlisted for the Amnesty International Freedom of Expression Award.
-She was the featured guest artist at Glasgow Royal Concert Hall for the city's event in support of UN International Day of Peace 2018.
+Imogen's work has been featured in numerous national publications and has been heard on BBC Music Introducing, BBC Kent and Amsterdam FM.
+She toured with hip hop/poetry collective Words w/ Friends this summer before debuting her solo show #Hypocrisy at the Edinburgh Fringe Festival.
+She was also the featured guest artist at Glasgow Royal Concert Hall for the city's event in support of UN International Day of Peace 2018.

 There are currently no news articles for this show!